CesarePeli/Math_Physics_Logic/physics/index.md

 ---
 layout: default
-date: 2026-08-25
+date: 2026-08-29
 title: "Physics"
 permalink: /physics/
 background_image: "/images/termodinamica.png"
-description: "Explore physics through mechanics, thermodynamics, dynamical systems, chaos, and quantum physics, with mathematical models, worked problems, and conceptual explorations."
+description: "Physics resources on mechanics, worked thermodynamics problems, dynamical systems, chaos, and quantum physics, with mathematical models and conceptual explanations."
 area: physics
 ---

 # Physics

-**Physics** studies matter, energy, motion, interactions, and the fundamental laws that describe natural phenomena.

-It combines observation, mathematical reasoning, and conceptual models to understand how physical systems behave, from the motion of bodies and thermodynamic transformations to nonlinear dynamics, chaos, and the phenomena that led to quantum physics.

-This section organizes the material by physical topic rather than by educational level.
+The physics area contains worked problems and conceptual material organized by topic.
+Mathematics is used to formulate models, derive results, and state the assumptions on which each treatment depends.

+Most of the current material concerns mechanics and thermodynamics, with additional pages on the Lorenz system and blackbody radiation.
+The format varies according to the subject: some sections are built around fully worked exercises, while others examine a mathematical model or a historical problem in greater detail.

 <div class="content-box">

 ## Mechanics

-Mechanics studies motion and the laws governing the behavior of bodies under the action of forces.

-It connects kinematics, dynamics, energy, momentum, and mathematical models of motion.
+The mechanics section contains problems and mathematical treatments involving kinematics, dynamics, energy, momentum, forces, and the principles used to describe motion.

 [**Explore Mechanics →**]({{ "/physics/mechanics/" | relative_url }})